HISTORY and DESCRIPTION:

 BLUE GEM has proven to be a successful sea-going and coastal cruiser having made a good few channel crossings to France.
 Equally, with her low air-draft, she would be ideal on inland waterways particularly the upper reaches of the River Thames around Marlow and Henley.

 Carvel Teak planked hull, through copper nail and rove fastened to steam-bent Canadian Rock-Elm timbers.
 Varnished Teak cabin coamings and wheel-shelter.
 Straight-laid Teak decks replaced about twenty years ago.
 Straight, raked high, Scoresby style bow, transom stern with pronounced tumble-home, full sweeping sheer, long iron ballast keel and round bilges.
+July 2018 exterior re-paint and varnish.

 Traditionally fitted interior with Teak joinery throughout.